Previous: Commands to select the type of operation, Up: Commands [Contents][Index]

 The expire argument can be used to specify an expiration date for the key.
 Several formats are supported; commonly the ISO formats “YYYY-MM-DD” or “YYYYMMDDThhmmss” are used.
 To make the key expire in N seconds, N days, N weeks, N months, or N years use “seconds=N”, “Nd”, “Nw”, “Nm”, or “Ny” respectively.
 Not specifying a value, or using “-” results in a key expiring in a reasonable default interval.
 The values “never”, “none” can be used for no expiration date.

 To create an OpenPGP key from the keys available on the currently inserted smartcard, the special string “card” can be used for algo.
 If the card features an encryption and a signing key, gpg will figure them out and creates an OpenPGP key consisting of the usual primary key and one subkey.
 This works only with certain smartcards.
-Note that the interactive --full-gen-key command allows to do the same but with greater flexibility in the selection of the smartcard keys.
+Note that the interactive --full-gen-key command allows one to do the same but with greater flexibility in the selection of the smartcard keys.

 Note that it is possible to create a primary key and a subkey using non-default algorithms by using “default” and changing the default parameters using the option --default-new-key-algo.